 Following cleaning and repair, allow the water level in the well to return to its normal level.
 Measure the turbidity and pH levels to check whether chlorination will be effective.
 This can be done using a simple method described in Box 1.3.

 Never chlorinate turbid water because suspended particles can protect micro-organisms.
 Table 1.1 (page 1.4) outlines the reasons why pH and turbidity are important and what can be done to ensure guideline levels are met.

-If the turbidity of the well water is greater than 20NTU after the cleaning and rehabilitation stage, remove all water in the well once again and scrub the well lining with a strong concentration of bleach in water (Box 1.2).
+If the turbidity of the well water is greater than 5NTU after the cleaning and rehabilitation stage, remove all water in the well once again.